swiftmailer/swiftmailer/doc/messages.rst

     .. code-block:: php

-        //Create the attachment and call its setDisposition() method
+        // Create the attachment and call its setDisposition() method
         $attachment = Swift_Attachment::fromPath('/path/to/image.jpg')
           ->setDisposition('inline');

-        //Because there's a fluid interface, you can do this in one statement
+        // Because there's a fluid interface, you can do this in one statement
         $message->attach(
           Swift_Attachment::fromPath('/path/to/image.jpg')->setDisposition('inline')
         );